avadheshgithub/Automated-Grading-System/README.md

 ## 📚 Student Text Analysis and Feedback System 📝

 This project implements a machine learning model for text analysis and feedback, focusing on student assignments.
 The system reads PDF files, processes the text, matches keywords against a given solution, provides grading, and generates constructive feedback.
-Additionally, it includes a dashboard for visualizing student performance and analysis results.
+Additionally, it includes a dashboard for visualizing student performance and analysis results with dashboard.

 ## ✨ Features